 HMRC will apply the ‘2019 Loan Charge’ to disguised remuneration loans issued since 6 April 1999 that are still outstanding on 5 April 2019.
-This is to penalise those who used such schemes and have not opted to settle their tax affairs or repay their loans in full.
+This is to recoup tax avoided during this time by individuals who engaged in disguised remuneration schemes.

-A Judicial Review could stop the 2019 Loan Charge
+Could a Judicial Review stop the 2019 Loan Charge?

-The Loan Charge Action Group (LCAG) behind the pledge to launch the Judicial Review faces a £1 million legal challenge.
+The Loan Charge Action Group (LCAG), which is behind the pledge to launch the Judicial Review, faces a £1 million legal challenge.

 A Judicial Review will check whether the decision to implement the charge is a lawful one.
 If the court finds that levying a fine against affected contractors is unlawful, it can issue an order to stop the Loan Charge.